 Towers Watson – Yes, we welcome applications from students from all locations and universities.
 We do offer sponsorship but that is subject to being able to obtain the necessary permissions and is dealt with on a case by case basis.

-Inside Careers – Different companies will vary in their policies on recruiting international students – always check with each company before applying to avoid disappointment.
+Actuarial Careers – Different companies will vary in their policies on recruiting international students – always check with each company before applying to avoid disappointment.

 10. What kinds of companies employ actuaries?

 Punter Southall – The traditional areas of practice for actuaries are life insurance, general insurance, pensions and investment.
 Hence all major insurers will employ actuaries to calculate reserves and determine premiums for their various policies.
 In pensions the company is likely to be in the form of an actuarial consultancy, advising trustees and employers of pension schemes.

 A developing area of actuarial practice is enterprise risk management; this involves the identification, measurement, mitigation and monitoring of financial and non financial risks faced by companies in the short and long term.